DJAMIRSAM/inbox-steward/README.md

 ## Features

 - **Local LLM classification** – Prompts a local Ollama model and repairs JSON output automatically.
-The prompt now ships the live IMAP folder tree and historical hints on every call so the model can create or reuse folders confidently.
+The prompt now ships the live mailbox folder tree and historical hints on every call so the model can create or reuse folders confidently.
 Includes deterministic fallbacks when the model is unreachable.
 - **Smart foldering** – Enforces the provided naming rules, remembers past overrides through lightweight folder hints, and creates folders on demand when confidence is high.
 - **Sticky lane handling** – Flags actionable email and files it once you archive the thread.
 - **Calendar automation** – Creates, updates, and cancels events with deterministic UIDs, conflict detection, and a persisted registry for follow-ups.